 However, merely adding an exculpatory clause to an agreement is not sufficient to make it enforceable.

-best place to buy modafinil australia The Second Restatement of Contracts offers guidelines regarding the validity of such clauses:
+The Second Restatement of Contracts offers guidelines regarding the validity of such clauses:

 § 195 Term Exempting From Liability for Harm Caused Intentionally, Recklessly, or Negligently (1) A term exempting a party from tort liability for harm caused intentionally or recklessly is unenforceable on grounds of public policy.
 (2) A term exempting a party from tort liability for harm caused negligently is unenforceable on grounds of public policy if: (a) the term exempts an employer from liability to an employee for injury in the course of his employment; (b) the term exempts one charged with a duty of public service from liability to one to whom that duty is owed for compensation for breach of that duty, or (c) the other party is similarly a member of a class protected against the class to which the first party belongs.
 (3) A term exempting a seller of a product from his special tort liability for physical harm to a user or consumer is unenforceable on grounds of public policy unless the term is fairly bargained for and is consistent with the policy underlying that liability.